MCT-master/mct-master.github.io/_posts/2019-08-28-Magda-test.md

 excerpt: "something very random"
 ---

-or even more random than it's supposed to be
+or even more random than it's supposed to be blablabla